pvigier/pvigier.github.io-jekyll/_posts/2018-11-18-fortune-algorithm-details.md

 ![Voronoi diagram](/media/img/fortune/voronoi_intersected.png)

-For each input point, which is called a site, we want to find the set of points which is nearer to this site than to any other site.
+For each input point, which is called a site, we want to find the set of points which are nearer to this site than to any other site.
 These sets of points form cells as you can see on the image above.

 What is remarkable about the Fortune's algorithm is that it constructs such diagrams in $$O(n\log n)$$ time (which is optimal for an algorithm which uses comparisons) where $$n$$ is the number of sites.